NWU contract advice is confidential and available free to union members in good standing.

 The union’s perspective on contracts is unique.
 We’re writers like you and we’re totally on your side.
 So when you’re negotiating an agreement with a publisher or work-for-hire client, have a union contract advisor review it with you before you sign.
 The advisor will go over the terms, explain the benefits and pitfalls, and suggest ways to negotiate improvements.

 You may choose to have your entire contract reviewed, or to ask questions about specific provisions.
 The union has advisors for journalism, book, collaboration, work-for-hire, academic, agent, and other types of contracts.

-Before asking for a contract advisor, look for answers the union’s model contracts and contract guides on the Contract Resources page in the members-only section.
+Before you see a contract advisor, you may want to look for answers in the union’s model contracts and contract guides on the Contract Resources page in the members-only section.